THE MOST TRUSTED COPYCAT RECIPES

 Korean chicken is famous for its extra crispy coating, and Bonchon’s recipe—especially the wings—is one of the best in the world.
 The chain's famous formula is why there are now over 473 Bonchon outlets in multiple countries, including over 150 in the US and more planned to open here in the near future.

-The biggest challenge when creating my Bonchon chicken wings copycat hack recipe was finding the perfect magical mixture for the batter that fries to a golden brown and with a light crispiness that stays crunchy long after the wings have been brushed with the flavorful glaze.
+The biggest challenge when creating my Bonchon chicken wings copycat recipe was finding the perfect magical mixture for the batter that fries to a golden brown and with a light crispiness that stays crunchy long after the wings have been brushed with the flavorful glaze.

 I knew that a traditional double-frying technique would help create the crunchy coating we needed, but it would take some trial and error to determine the best time splits.
 The wings are par-fried, rested, and then fried again until done, but just how long to give each stage was yet to be determined since every recipe I found for Korean chicken used different times and temps.
 Some recipes even changed the temperature between frying steps, but that extra step made the recipe much too tricky to manage when frying multiple batches.